 During the simulation, a radiation therapist will determine the position that will be used during actual treatments.
 During the simulation, the radiation therapist will use computerized treatment planning systems to create 3-D tumor images allowing the dosimetrist and medical physicist to design individualized computer treatment plans.

-Long Beach Memorial also specializes in providing hyperthermia, i.e. heating the tumor to 40°-44°C, along with radiation and chemotherapy to accentuate the effects of radiation.
+Long Beach Medical Center also specializes in providing hyperthermia, i.e. heating the tumor to 40°-44°C, along with radiation and chemotherapy to accentuate the effects of radiation.

-Accredited by the American College of Radiology, the Thomas and Dorothy Leavey Radiation Oncology Center at the MemorialCare Todd Cancer Institute at Long Beach Memorial offers a comprehensive program providing a range of radiation therapy options for patients.
+Accredited by the American College of Radiology, the Thomas and Dorothy Leavey Radiation Oncology Center at the MemorialCare Todd Cancer Institute at Long Beach Medical Center offers a comprehensive program providing a range of radiation therapy options for patients.

 - Radiation Oncology, Radiology